jupiter62726-lgtm/Part-2/README.md

 import java.util.*;

 /**
- * Plugin API Interface - Provides core TerrariaLoader functionality to plugins
+ * Plugin API Interface - Provides core ModLoader functionality to plugins
  * This is the main interface that plugins use to interact with the core application */ public class PluginAPI {